wp-plugins/timebank-system/readme.txt

 Link info: http://www.time-bank.info

-This plugin allows to exchange time between your wordpress users securely.
-Similar to a banking system!
+WordPress Timebank System is a Wordpress plugin that creates an exchange system (minutes, hours, tokens, any currency) for all your Wordpress users.

-Sidebar : Any registered user can see his balance on the sidebar (time in minutes), status, total transfers, total votes on transfers, alerts.
-You can also change your bank-time account info. timebank-sidebar
+All registered user can see their balance on the sidebar (time in minutes), status, total transfers.

 By entering to the profile of any user you can see the list of exchanges of that user.
 The status of transfers, rating and comments of each exchange.